li-yong/VLSI_Testing_f24/README.md

 ## Binaries and Scripts
 The project is hosted on https://github.com/li-yong/VLSI_Testing_f24

-The compiled C++ binaries are located in `cpp_isc_parser/bin/`.
+The compiled C++ binaries are located in directory `cpp_isc_parser`.
 Both Linux and Windows versions are provided:

 ```
 cpp_isc_parser.exe        # Linux binary